loning/universe/core_en.md

 E = m \cdot c^2 = h \cdot f
 $$

+**Meaning Explanation**: This triple equation unifies Einstein's mass-energy equation with Planck's quantum energy formula, revealing the deep connection between mass, energy, and frequency.
+In the quantum-classical dualism framework, mass is understood as the result of high-energy quantum entanglement state classicalization, essentially the measurement result of quantum entanglement energy fields by classical observers.
+The left side $E = mc^2$ represents the mass-energy relationship in the classical domain, while the right side $E = hf$ represents the energy-frequency relationship in the quantum domain.
+The complete equation establishes the energy correspondence between quantum and classical domains, explaining why matter can be converted to light, and vice versa.

 #### Nature of Gravity
 - Gravity is not a fundamental force, but an effect of the spatial distribution of classicalization efficiency
 - Gravitational waves are the propagation of classicalization efficiency fluctuations